 Representation matters, too.
 When kids see successful, positive role models whose experiences mirror their own, they feel less isolated and more hopeful about the future.
 And encountering people whose experiences differ from their own expands kids’ worldview and develops empathy.

-Five states explicitly incorporate LGBTQ+ history and education into the curriculum.
+Seven states (as of 2023) incorporate “curricular standards that include affirming visibility of LBGTQ+ communities,” according to a GLSEN review.
 This may include highlighting individuals who made an indelible impact on the world, such as Harvey Milk, a civil rights leader and San Francisco city supervisor who worked tirelessly to combat homophobic laws, and Alan Turing, an English mathematician who led a team of top-notch code-breakers in unraveling the Enigma during WWII.